emi-lycheee/peachytao/index.md

 ## Learn how to keep your jewelry in good condition through our jewelry care page!

+Our jewelry is stainless steel and is tarnish-resistant, meaning tarnish will be minimal.
+However, if your jewelry looks duller, refer to our jewelry care page to restore it to its original appearance.

 [Jewelry care](./jewelry-care.html)

 <div style="text-align: center;">